Matthew Prince

-Born in Salt Lake City, Utah, and raised in Park City, Prince expressed an interest in computer science from an early age and graduated from Trinity College in 1996, the University of Chicago Law School in 2000, and Harvard Business School in 2009.
 Prince began teaching at University of Illinois Chicago School of Law when the CAN-SPAM Act of 2003 passed, inspiring him to found Unspam and Project Honey Pot, an open source data collection software.
 In 2009, he created Cloudflare with Harvard Business School alumnus Michelle Zatlyn and Project Honey Pot co-founder Lee Holloway.

 Early life and education

 Matthew Prince was born on November 13, 1974, at the University of Utah in Salt Lake City, Utah, and raised in Park City.
 His father, John Browning Prince, is a former journalist, restaurateur, and owned a stock brokerage firm, while his mother owned several gift stores; in high school, Prince worked for his mother.
 The Prince family, who have resided in Park City for multiple generations, assisted in the construction of various buildings in Park City, such as the Parleys Summit Ski Resort, the Stein Eriksen Lodge Deer Valley, and the Yarrow Hotel.
 Prince's great-great-great grandfather was Jonathan Browning, whose son, John Browning, designed Browning Auto-5—the first semi-automatic shotgun, the M2 Browning, and the M1911 pistol.
 When he was seven, Prince received an Apple II Plus for Christmas.
 Prince's mother would sneak him into computer science classes at the University of Utah.
 He attended Rowland Hall-St. Mark's School in 1988.
 In Park City, he worked as an assistant ski instructor.

 In 1996, Prince graduated from Trinity College with a Bachelor of Arts, majoring in English literature and minoring in computer science.
 There, he was the editor-in-chief of The Trinity Tripod.
 As a freshman, he co-created the online-only magazine The Trincoll Journal with Peter Adams and Paul Tesco.
 He then was graduated from the University of Chicago Law School in 2000 with a J.D. degree and from Harvard Business School in 2009 with a Master of Business Administration as a George F. Baker Scholar.